zpz/zpz.github.io/_posts/2018-11-09-gradient-boosting-tree-for-binary-classification.md

 in each iteration, we make a change to the model.
 The change is realized by adding an "incremental", usually simple, model to the previous model.
 This incremental model is determined by what $y$ values are used to train it, along with the original $x$.
-In particular, the $y$ values are determined based on the gradient of the loss function with respect to the corresponding prediction by the previous model.
+Specifically, the $y$ values are determined based on the gradient of the loss function with respect to the corresponding prediction by the previous model.

+Let me try it again.
+Gradient boosting uses gradient descent to iterate over the prediction for each data point, towards a minimal loss function.
+In each iteration, the desired change to a prediction is determined by the gradient of the loss function with respect to that prediction as of the previous iteration.
+The desired changes to the predictions are realized by adding an incremental model to the model of the previous iteration---this incremental model is trained against the desired changes as $y$, along with the original $x$, so that its predictions will produce, more or less, the desired changes.

 ### "Fit the residual"